-A newly renovated hotel, located in the more quiet part of Fort Lauderdale, Plunge is a modern paradise.
+A newly renovated hotel, located in a more quiet part of Fort Lauderdale, Plunge is a modern paradise.

-Rumor has it, the hotel that used to reside on this property was a spring break destination, which is probably why Plunge is commonly only attributed 3 stars.
-Since the renovation, however, which was basically a rebuild, the resort has taken on a new life that breathes cleanliness and adult/family-friendly fun.
+Rumor has it, the hotel that used to reside on this property was a spring break destination.
+Which is probably why Plunge Hotel at the time of my visit was only attributed 3 stars.
+Since the renovation, however, the resort has taken on a new life that breathes cleanliness and adult/family-friendly fun.
 Everything in the hotel is thoughtfully designed, from chair covers to barstools, and decorative paint on the walls.

 This blog post uses affiliate links denoted by ( * ).